Salvador Puig Antich

 Salvador Puig Antich ([səlβəˈðo ˌpudʒ‿ənˈtik]; 30 May 1948 – 2 March 1974) was a Spanish militant anarchist from Catalonia.
 His execution for involvement in a bank robbery and shooting a police officer dead became a cause célèbre in Francoist Spain for Catalan autonomists, pro-independence supporters, and anarchists.
-After fighting the Spanish state with the terrorist group Iberian Liberation Movement in the early 1970s, he was convicted and executed by garrote for the death of a police officer during a shoot-out.
+After fighting the Spanish state with the militant organization Iberian Liberation Movement in the early 1970s, he was convicted and executed by garrote for the death of a police officer during a shoot-out.

-Catalonians viewed Puig Antich's judicial death as symbolic retribution for the region's fight for self-government, and his name became commonplace in Barcelona.
+Far left-wing Catalans viewed Puig Antich's judicial death as symbolic retribution for the region's fight for self-government, and his name became commonplace in Barcelona.
 The incident inspired works by Catalan artists Joan Miró and Antoni Tàpies, and a satirical play by the Catalan theater group Els Joglars.
 The 2006 film Salvador depicts Puig Antich's time on death row.
 After the Spanish Supreme Court declined an effort to review the execution, an Argentine court adopted the case under universal jurisdiction in 2013.

 Iberian Liberation Movement

 Salvador Puig Antich was born 30 May 1948, in Barcelona, Spain.
 He was a member of the Workers' Commissions before he joined the Iberian Liberation Movement (Movimiento Ibérico de Liberación, or MIL).
 The group organized armed robberies against banks, which they called "expropriations", allegedly to fund their actions against Francoist Spain in 1972 and 1973.
+Puig Antich was meanwhile in London: Albert Melzer recalls him being "among the circle of anarchist activists who gathered in London around Miguel Garcia Garcia in the early days of the Centro Iberico" (Camden Town).
+He returned to Spain in September 1973.

-After a series of these robberies, he was arrested for the death of a policeman during a shootout.
+After a series of these robberies, he was arrested for the death of a police inspector during a shootout in the Calle Gerona, Barcelona.
 A military court sentenced him to death by garrote vil in the Model prison.
-His execution proceeded despite international outcry, as Spain's second state execution in eight years.
+His execution in March 1974 proceeded despite international outcry, as Spain's second state execution in eight years.
 University students in Barcelona and Madrid went on strike in protest of the execution, whereupon they fought with police.

 The execution of Georg Michael Welzel (Heinz Ches)

 The same day, Georg Michael Welzel, from Cottbus (then GDR), was executed in Tarragona, charged for killing a policeman.
 He was known as Heinz Ches because he declared it was his name and to be Polish, from Szczecin.
-The execution of Georg Michael Welzel, a common criminal, was seen as an intent of Francoist regime to downplay the importance of the execution of a political activist like Puig Antich.
+The execution of Georg Michael Welzel, a common criminal, was seen as an intent of the Francoist regime to downplay the importance of the execution of a political activist like Puig Antich.